-Exception: Rumford fireplaces shall be permitted provided that the depth of the fireplace is at least 12 inches (305 mm) and at least one-third of the width of the fireplace opening, that the throat is at least 12 inches (305 mm) above the lintel and is at least $\frac{1}{20}$ the cross-sectional area of the fireplace opening.
+Exception: Rumford fireplaces shall be permitted provided that the depth of the fireplace is not less than 12 inches (305 mm) and not less than one-third of the width of the fireplace opening, that the throat is not less than 12 inches (305 mm) above the lintel and is not less than $^{1}/{20}$ the cross-sectional area of the fireplace opening.

 R1001.7 Lintel and throat.
 Masonry over a fireplace opening shall be supported by a lintel of noncombustible material.
 The minimum required bearing length on each end of the fireplace opening shall be 4 inches (102 mm).
-The fireplace throat or damper shall be located a minimum of 8 inches (203 mm) above the lintel.
+The fireplace